 Overall, SPF (in my opinion and I’m sure many others) will agree that SPF is equally, if not more important than your basic cleanser!
 (Of course though please don’t ditch cleanser for SPF, that would be silly…).
 There are sooo many decent SPF products out there, it doesn’t even have to break the bank, bonus!
 Anyway your skin is ‘for life, not just for Christmas’ after all (apologies for the use of that analogy again…) so it’s worth investing (I think).

-Another point is… I get some people out there think that putting chemicals on your body is bad (that’s fine, I have nothing against you), but one time I was told a story at a conference with work (work not beauty related) and it’s safe to say it baffled me slightly… So the lady telling this story was clearly a very ‘chemical conscious’ person (again nothing against this).
-I can’t even quite remember why this story was related to the conference but anyway, she proceeded to tell us that she never used any sun cream on her body (face included), she just covered up.
+Another point is… I get some people out there think that putting chemicals on your body is bad (that’s fine, I have nothing against you), but one time I was told a story and it’s safe to say it baffled me slightly… So the lady telling this story was clearly a very ‘chemical conscious’ person (again nothing against this).
+I can’t even quite remember how this story came about but anyway, she proceeded to tell us that she never used any sun cream on her body (face included), she just covered up.
 Which is absolutely fine, however she then went on to tell us that she had skin cancer (Melanoma) multiple times in the past (I cant remember the exact number but it was definitely more than 5!), how sad is that!
 This was all rooted from not wanting to put chemicals in her body… Now okay, like I have said above each to their own and I’m not one to judge (I get I sound like a massive snob writing this) but my point is, surely a couple of chemicals going into your body which could potentially cause something later is better than having skin cancer multiple times?
 No?

 Not to be a Debbie downer on your day here, but 1 in 5 people get skin cancer.
 It’s REAL!
 And its deadly in some cases.
 So come on people, you know you now want to hit the sun cream isle in Boots 😉